What is depression?

 • Muscle aches/ headaches

 Many of these overlap with symptoms of anxiety, it is not uncommon to experience both anxiety and depression together.
-Make a note of your own to help recognise when you are feeling low.
+Make a note of your symptoms to help recognise when you are feeling low.

 • Behavioural Activation focuses on encouraging people to approach activities that they are avoiding.
 This helps refocus on future goals.